RaymondInfante/Raymond_website/content/project/penguins/index.md

 Sargassum travels the Caribbean from Africa, thanks to wind and ocean currents.

-Here some pictures of the accumulation of Sargassum in the west side (Isla Cueva) of La Parguera Natioanl Reserve.
+Here some pictures of the accumulation of Sargassum in the west side (Isla Cueva) of La Parguera National Reserve.

 ![Sargassum in Isla cueva](Drone.jpeg)
 ![Sargassum](Drone2.jpg)